enorganic/requirements/README.md

 ```

 As you can see, only the version specifier for tomli changed.
 We know that
-every dependency was upgraded, wo why was only the `tomli` version specifier
+every dependency was upgraded, so why was only the `tomli` version specifier
 updated?
 By design.
 Here are the rules `dependence update` adheres to:

 -   We only update requirements versions when they have *inclusive* specifiers.